josephlarralde/pd-jl/README.md

 Then run `make install`, and eventually `make clean`

-By default this creates a `build/<your_platform>/jl` directory at the root of this folder that you can copy somewhere and / or add to pd's paths list.
+By default this creates a `build/<your_platform>/jl` directory at the root of this folder that you can copy somewhere and/or add to pd's paths list.
 Or you can specify your own install location by changing the `PDLIBDIR` var in `Makefile`.